tendermint/go-amino/README.md

 Unlike fields of a struct where nil (or in the future, perhaps zero/empty) pointers are denoted by the absence of its encoding (both field key and value), elements of a list are encoded without an index or key.
-They are just encoded one after the other, with the first typ3 byte implied by the list's declared element typ4 byte (technically the first byte of the List, since the field key isn't part of the value.).
+They are just encoded one after the other, with no need to prefix each element with a key, index number nor typ3 byte.

 To declare that the List may contain nil elements, the Lists's element typ4 byte should set the 4th least-significant bit (the "pointer bit") to 1.
 If